CS2103AUG2016-F11-C3/addressbook-level4/docs/NewDeveloperGuide.md

 ### Use case: Mark task as completed
 #### MSS
-1. User requests to complete a specific task in the list
+1. User requests to complete a specific task in the list by index
 4. System marks task as completed
 (Use case ends)

 #### Extensions
 1a.
-The given task is invalid
+The given task index is invalid
 > 1a1.
 System shows an error message
 > Use case resumes at step 1